 Outrageous Myth #7: Mom will abandon her baby if you touch it.

-First of all, a mother is a mother and that is her child.
-Second, with a few exceptions, birds have a lousy sense of smell so this probably doesn’t even enter into the picture.
+With a few exceptions, birds have a lousy sense of smell.
 If the baby is featherless and obviously too young to even move around much, put the baby back into the nest.
 If it has feathers and appears to be a small but fully feathered bird, leave it alone.
 It is a fledgling and needs to learn to fly.
 The watchful parents are nearby and being on the ground for a day or two is part of the process of learning to reach the sky.